Asymptotic Geometry of the Moduli Space of Rank Two Irregular Higgs Bundles over the Projective Line: Abstract

 \section{Abstract}

-We study the asymptotic behavior of Hitchin's hyperkähler metric on the moduli space of rank two irregular Higgs bundles over $\mathbb{C}P^1$, with all tame singularities (if any) assumed to be strongly parabolic.
-When the moduli space is four-dimensional, we show that Hitchin's metric is asymptotic to an ALG/ALG$^\ast$ model metric.
+We study the asymptotic behavior of Hitchin's hyperkähler metric on the moduli space of rank two irregular Higgs bundles over $\mathbb{C}P^1$.
+Along a generic curve, we prove that the Hitchin metric is asymptotic to the semiflat metric at an arbitrary polynomial order.
+When there are no weakly parabolic singularities, the rate is exponential.
+In the case of four-dimensional moduli spaces, we prove that the semiflat metric is asymptotic to an ALG/ALG$^\ast$ model metric.